-The Iowa Department of Management (DOM) is pleased to present our performance report for fiscal year 2005 (July 1, 2004 - June 30, 2005).
-This report contains valuable information about the services DOM provided in the past fiscal year.
-This report is provided pursuant to Iowa Code section 8E.210, which requires agencies to report on performance.
-The report includes an agency overview, templates that provide details about key results areas and a spreadsheet that provides all of our FY 2005 performance plan measures and results by core function and service, product or activity (SPA).
+The lowa Department of Management (DOM) is pleased to present our Performance Report for fiscal year 2006 (July 1, 2005 - June 30, 2006).
+This report contains information about the services DOM provided over the past fiscal year.
+This document is provided pursuant to lowa Code section 8E.210, which requires agencies to report on performance.
+The report includes an agency overview, templates providing details about key results areas and a spreadsheet that provides all of our FY 2006 performance plan measures and results by core function and service, product or activity (SPA).